 Dr. Mallela’s publications can be reviewed through the National Library of Medicine’s publication database.

-Dr. Mallela is exploring the role of the supplementary motor area in language dysfunction and recovery through multimodal advanced neuroimaging, MEG, awake mapping during craniotomy, and stereo EEG.
+Dr. Mallela is studying the role of the supplementary motor area in language dysfunction and recovery through stereo EEG recording and stimulation, multimodal advanced neuroimaging, and psycholinguistic testing.

 Dr. Mallela and Edward Andrews, MD, are developing intraoperative augmented reality solutions for cranial and spinal navigation, to integrate multiple monitoring modalities, and to streamline operative workflow.